southsidedean/using-kubectl-generate-yaml-manifests/README.md

 Use "kubectl options" for a list of global command-line options (applies to all commands).
 ```

+Help information on the `kubectl set selector` command:
 ```bash
 kubectl set selector --help
 ```